Which place is cheaper, Venice or Budapest?

 Most people don't head to Venice specifically for the nightlife scene, but you can find a few options.
 If you want to party, your best option is to head to the Lido area where you'll find night clubs and bars.
 A better alternative for enjoying your evening is to order a late night meal and a glass of wine at a local restaurant in Venice.

-Venice is a world class destination for shoppers.
+Known for shopping, Venice draws large crowds to its stores.
 There are many unique items that people purchase in town.
 Some of the most popular include Murano glass, Burano lace, Venetian masks, and local fabrics.

-Venice has so much to offer for a romantic couple's vacation.
+For those traveling as a couple, Venice has plenty to offer.
 With its many truly unique romantic experiences, this city makes for a truly memorable honeymoon or romantic getaway.
 Ride a gondola, get lost in the city, and enjoy pasta and music around town to make the experience unlike any other.

-With so many budget-friendly offerings, Budapest is extremely popular for backpackers.
+A large number of backpackers visit Budapest, as it is a very popular city for budget travelers.
 The city is more affordable than many large cities and it has a number of fun hostels to choose from.
 There's a good backpacker vibe around town with many places to meet and hang out with other travelers.

-For students, both Budapest and Venice are fairly comparable places to visit.
+For students, both Budapest and Venice are fantastic places to visit.

 Students come from all over the world to visit Budapest.
 The city has a great international vibe with several good universities that are welcoming to international students that are studying abroad.